-Teaching Trainees to Negotiate Research Collaborations With Industry: A Mentorship Model David B. Merrill, M.D., et al.

-Morphological Abnormalities of the Thalamus in Youths With Attention Deficit Hyperactivity Disorder

-Ivanov, Ivi.D., et al.

-✓ Adult Psychiatric Outcomes of Girls

-With Attention Deficit Hyperactivity

-Disorder: 11-Year Follow-Up in a

-Longitudinal Case-Control Study

-Joseph Biederman, M.D., et al.

-Project Among African- Americans

-to Explore Risks for Schizophrenia (PAARTNERS): Evidence for Impairment and Heritability of Neurocognitive Functioning in Families of Schizophrenia Patients Monica E. Calkins, Ph.D., et al. 459

-Continuing Medical Education 4

-April 2010 Volume 167 • Number 4

-Official Journal of the AMERICAN PSYCHIATRIC ASSOCIATION

-ajp.psychiatryonline.org

-Biederman et al. AJP.
-April 2010

-Pharmacotherapy of ADHD

-- ADHD remains the most treatable disorder in Psychiatry - Stimulants (amphetamines and methylphenidate compounds) remain the mainstay of treatment for ADHD due to their robust (High Effect Size) efficacy and safety - FDA-approved Non Stimulants (Atomoxetine and Alpha-2 Agonist (guanfacine and clonidine extended release) are generally less effective than the stimulants (moderate effect sizes of 0.4-0.6)

-Do Stimulants Protect Against Psychiatric Disorders in Youth With ADHD?
-A 10-Year Follow-up Study abstract

-OBJECTIVE: Little is known about the effect of stimulant treatment in youth with attention-deficit/hyperactivity disorder (ADHD) on the subsequent development of comorbid psychiatric disorders.
-We tested the association between stimulant treatment and the subsequent development of psychiatric comorbidity in a longitudinal complete of patients.
+Teaching Trainees to Negotiate Research Collaborations With Industry: A Mentorship Model David B. Merrill, M.D., et al. 381 Morphological Abnormalities of the Thalamus in Youths With Attention Deficit Hyperactivity Disorder Iliyan Ivence, inic, et al. Adult Psychiatric Outcomes of Girls With Attention Deficit Hyperactivity Disorder: 11-Year Follow-Up in a Longitudinal Case-Control Study Joseph Biederman, M.D., et al. 40 Project Among African-Americans to Explore Risks for Schizophrenia (PAARTNERS): Evidence for Impairment and Heritability of Neurocognitive Functioning in Families of Schizophrenia Patients Monica E. Calkins, Ph.D., et al. 459 Continuing Medical Education 483 April 2010 Volume 167 • Number 4 Official Journal of the AMERICAN PSYCHIATRIC ASSOCIATION ajp.psychiatryonline.org Biederman et al. AJP.
+April 2010 Do Stimulants Protect Against Psychiatric Disorders in Youth With ADHD?
+A 10-Year Follow-up Study abstract OBJECTIVE: Little is known about the effect of stimulant treatment in youth with attention-deficit/hyperactivity disorder (ADHD) on the subsequent development of comorbid psychiatric disorders.
+We tested the association between stimulant treatment and the subsequent development of psychiatric comorbidity in a longitudinal sample of psychiatric CONCLUSIONS: We found evidence that stimulant treatment decreases the risk for subsequent comorbid psychiatric disorders and academic failure in youth with ADHD.
+Pediatrics 2009;124:71-78

+112 (80%) and 105 (88%) of the children in the ADHD and control groups, respectively, were reassessed (mean age: 22 years).
+We examined the association between stimulant treatment in childhood and adolescence and subsequent comorbid disorders and grade retention by using proportional hazards survival models.
+RESULTS: Of the 112 participants with ADHD, 82 (73%) were previously treated with stimulants.
+Participants with ADHD who were treated with stimulants were significantly less likely to subsequently develop depressive and anxiety disorders and disruptive behavior and less likely to repeat a grade compared with participants with ADHD who were not treated.